 At 21 years, Chapman University’s Holocaust Arts and Writing Competition has reached its largest participation year on record.
-Nearly 250 schools from 28 states and seven countries entered this year, have submitted 777 works of art, writing, poetry and film, conveying their impressions and emotions of Holocaust survivor stories.
+Nearly 250 schools from 28 states and seven countries entered this year, submitting 777 works of art, writing, poetry and film, conveying their impressions and emotions of Holocaust survivor stories.

 Schools in Poland, Germany and Romania, all of which were locations of Holocaust death camps, had submissions.
-This year is of particular importance: it marks 75 years since the Auschwitz death camp liberation.
+This year is of particular importance: it marked 75 years since the Auschwitz death camp liberation.

 Grown from a passion for justice and a deep care for communicating history, the contest reaches upwards of 800,000 children worldwide, and from the final submissions, select entries would normally win in four categories.
 This year’s March 13 awards ceremony was canceled, due to concerns of rapidly spreading coronavirus and gatherings, further heightened with caution for the at-risk nature of the elderly survivor guests.
 Virtual alternatives for an awards ceremony are being discussed.